JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 │ 2   │ 4                  │ Roger  │
 ```

-In the following examples we show that DataFramesMeta.jl also supports split-apply-combine pattern:
+In the following examples we show that DataFramesMeta.jl also supports the split-apply-combine pattern:

 ```jldoctest dataframesmeta
 julia> df = DataFrame(key=repeat(1:3, 4), value=1:12)